PawarPayal/Anudip-Assignment/PowerBi/Hotel Booking Project 1/README.md

 o The project demonstrates data visualization skills and provides actionable insights into hotel performance, booking trends, and customer behavior.

 # Project Overview:
-The Hotel Booking Dashboard is designed to give an overview of key metrics and trends in the hospitality domain.
+o The Hotel Booking Dashboard is designed to give an overview of key metrics and trends in the hospitality domain.
-It enables hotel management to:
+o It enables hotel management to:
 - Analyze booking patterns.
 - Understand guest preferences.
 - Optimize operations and revenue generation.